Syntax and Semantics of Cedille: Classification Rules

-To Curry-style CC, CDLE adds: implicit products, introduced orginially by Miquel~\cite{miquel01}; a primitive equality type $\{ t \simeq t'\}$; and dependent intersection types $\abs{\iota}{x}{T}{T'}$, introduced by Kopylov~\cite{kopylov03}.
-Implicit products are used for erased arguments to functions, found also in systems like Agda (cf.~\cite{mishraLinger08}).
-Dependent intersections are a rather exotic construct allowing us to assign type $\abs{\iota}{x}{T'}{T}$ to erased term $t$ when we can assign $T'$ to $t$, and also assign $[t/x]T$ to $t$.
-For an annotated introduction form, we write $[t,t'$], where $t$ checks against type $T'$, $t'$ checks against $[t/x]T$, and $t$ and $t'$ have identical (i.e., $\alpha$-equivalent) erasures.
+To Curry-style CC, CDLE adds: implicit products, introduced originally by Miquel~\cite{miquel01}; a primitive equality type $\{ t \simeq t'\}$; and dependent intersection types $\abs{\iota}{x}{T}{T'}$, introduced by Kopylov~\cite{kopylov03}.
+Implicit products are used for erased arguments to functions, found also in systems like Agda (c.f.~\cite{mishraLinger08}).
+Dependent intersections are a rather exotic construct allowing us to assign type $\abs{\iota}{x}{T_1}{T_2}$ to erased term $t$ when we can assign $T_1$ to $t$, and also assign $[t/x]T$ to $t$.
+For an annotated introduction form, we write $[t_1,t_2$], where $t_1$ checks against type $T_1$, $t_2$ checks against $[t_1/x]^{T_1}T_2$, and $t_1$ and $t_2$ have $\beta\eta$-equivalent erasures.
 Dependent intersections thus enable a controlled form of self-reference in the type.
 Previous work showed how to use this to derive induction for Church-encoded natural numbers~\cite{stump18}.
-We will see below further uses of this construct.

-The typing rules include conversion checks in a few places; e.g., as standardly, when switching from checking to synthesizing mode.
-Two rules near the top of Figure~\ref{fig:tp} state that one may (nondeterministically) $\beta$-reduce the type one is synthesizing or checking, before proceeding.
-This allows reduction to head-normal form, to match the form of type required by other rules.
-Finally, we include the construct $\chi\ T\ \mhyph\ t$ to change the synthesized or checked type $T'$ to $T$, if $T \cong T'$.
-This may be necessary to get the type into a specific form for purposes of rewriting with the $\rho$ construct.
+The typing rules include conversion checks in a few places, e.g., as is standard when switching from checking to synthesizing mode.
+For the introduction forms for types, the checked type first is call-by-name reduced to weak head normal form, which must be formed from the appropriate connective for the term construct (e.g., a \(\Pi\)-type for a lambda abstraction).
+Similarly, for the elimination forms the major premise has its type synthesized and then call-by-name normalized to reveal the correct connective.
+As is standard for a bidirectional type system, we also include the construct $\chi\ T\ \mhyph\ t$ for type ascription (allowing a term whose type can be checked to be given a user-provided type so that the whole expression synthesizes its type) and a judgmental (or \emph{subsumption}) rule stating that terms whose types can be synthesized may be checked against a convertible type.

+We have modified the rules for equality types $\{ t_1 \simeq t_2 \}$ so that we require nothing of $t_1$ and $t_2$ except that the set $\textit{dom}(\Gamma)$ of variables declared by $\Gamma$ includes their free variables $\textit{FV}(t_1\ t_2)$.
+Further modifications over the version of CDLE in~\cite{stump18} are: \begin{itemize} \item To prove $\{ t_1 \simeq t_2\}$ for definitionally equal terms (that is, terms that are \(\beta\eta\)-equivalent modulo erasure), one now writes $\beta\{t'\}$, with the critical idea that $|\beta\{t'\}|$ erases to (the possibly unrelated) $|t'|$.
+We call this the \textbf{Kleene trick} because it goes back to Kleene's numeric realizability~\cite{Kle65_Classical-Extensions-of-Intuitionistic-Mathematics}, which accepts any number $n$ as a realizer of a true equation.
+Here, we accept any term $t'$ as a realizer of $\{ t_1 \simeq t_2\}$ when \(t_1\) and \(t_2\) are definitionally equal, provided the free variables of \(t'\) are declared in the context.